Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 If your attack misses, the spell fails and has no effect.
 On a hit, the spell takes effect immediately in addition of the normal effects and damage from your weapon attack, under the rules below:

-- :material-radius-outline: **Area of Effects**

-      If the spell targets an area greater than a 10 ft. cube, it takes effect as a 15 ft. cone originating from you, which must include your target.
+- :material-radius-outline: **Area of Effects.** If the spell targets an area greater than a 10 ft. cube, it takes effect as a 15 ft. cone originating from you, which must include your target.
 Alternatively, it can be contained to only affect the target of your attack (your choice).
 Using a ranged weapon, your spell is contained to only affect the target of your attack.

-- :simple-codemagic: **Cantrip**

-      The cantrip *does not deal damage*.
+- :material-numeric-0: **Cantrip.** The cantrip ^^does not deal damage^^.
 Instead, your weapon attack and your Sneak Attack (if applicable) deals the damage type dealt by the cantrip, and applies the cantrip additional effects on hit, except for damage.

-- :material-focus-field: **Concentration**

-      If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.
+- :material-focus-field: **Concentration.** If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.

-- :material-shield: **Saving Throws**

-      If the spell requires a saving throw when cast, the target makes the first saving throw at a :d20-disadv:**Disadvantage** on hit.
+- :d20-save: **Saving Throws.** If the spell requires a saving throw when cast, the target makes the first saving throw at a :d20-disadv:**Disadvantage** on hit.
 If you score a critical hit on the attack, the target automatically fails its saving throw.
 Other target (if any) make this save as normal.

-- :fontawesome-solid-crosshairs: **Spell Attacks**

-      If the spell requires a spell attack roll, it instantly take effect when you hit with a weapon attack.
+- :fontawesome-solid-crosshairs: **Spell Attacks.** If the spell requires a spell attack roll, it instantly take effect when you hit with a weapon attack.

 ## 5th-level: Expanded Spell List